-Even the most lackadaisical reader will have noticed the word “potential.”
-There is one simple reason for this - I am a big fan of coalitions, and all the following issues can be avoided with proper planning and communication are crucial to mitigating these risks.
+Even the laziest reader will have noticed the word “potential” above.
+There is a straightforward reason for this - I am a big fan of coalitions, and proper planning and communication are crucial to mitigating these risks.